adlnet/xAPI-Spec/xAPI.md

 	<tr><td>updated</td><td>Timestamp</td><td>When the document was most recently modified.</td></tr>
 	<tr><td>contents</td><td>Arbitrary binary data</td><td>The contents of the document</td></tr>
 </table>
 Note that in the REST binding, State is a document not an Object.
-ID is stored in the URL, updated is HTTP header information, and contents is the HTTP document itself.
+The id is stored in the URL, updated is HTTP header information, and contents is the HTTP document itself.